bmdako/docker_demo/README.md

 ## Docker demo

-This is a simple demo project how I have used Docker to deploy my Node.js projects.
+This is a simple demo project how I have used Docker to deploy my Node.js apps.
 It doesn't have to Node.js but could be any other platform.
 The process is the same.

 It's a very simple way of doing it.
 No fancy scripts or custom logic.
 But it's a place to start.